mfranco/nt-recommend/README.md

 ## Installation

-We recommend to install this framework insised a python virtual environment.
+We recommend to install this framework inside a python virtual environment.
 If you don't have [virtualenv](https://pypi.python.org/pypi/virtualenv) in your machine, you can install it with the following command: